AdobeDocs/experiences-by-you.en/help/analytics/intro-to-analytics/transitioning-from-other-platforms/transition-from-google-analytics.md

 ### 3.2.
 Google Big Query

 Unfortunately, this is one Google tool I have not had any experience using.
-In theory, it should be similar to Adobe's Data Feed, allowing your engineering team to access raw data from your Google Analytics account.
+In theory, it should be similar to [!DNL Adobe]'s Data Feed, allowing your engineering team to access raw data from your Google [!DNL Analytics] account.

 However, rather than providing a full dump of raw data, it allows your engineers to access the data via SQL queries to pull targeted raw data or all columns of raw data.

 ## 4. Conclusion

 Like any system, practice is needed to get comfortable with the tool.
-Hopefully, this guide helps you get started or provides tips to improve your use of Adobe Analytics.
+Hopefully, this guide helps you get started or provides tips to improve your use of [!DNL Adobe] [!DNL Analytics].

-I will, however, stress that I would recommend using both Adobe Analytics and Google Analytics in your implementation strategy (even if the Google Analytics is only the free version).
+I will, however, stress that I would recommend using both [!DNL Adobe] [!DNL Analytics] and Google [!DNL Analytics] in your implementation strategy (even if the Google [!DNL Analytics] is only the free version).
 This allows you to have a backup system to ensure you have data, as no system is infallible.

 There are many resources available to you beyond this guide that can help improve your strategy:

-* [Adobe Experience League](https://experienceleague.adobe.com/#home) - Contains tutorials, videos, documentation, and community forums
+* [[!DNL Adobe] Experience League](https://experienceleague.adobe.com/#home) - Contains tutorials, videos, documentation, and community forums
-* [Adobe User Groups](https://analytics-augs.adobe.com/) - A hub of community-run events to help users connect with each other and improve their implementations.
+* [[!DNL Adobe] User Groups](https://analytics-augs.adobe.com/) - A hub of community-run events to help users connect with each other and improve their implementations.
-* [Adobe Analytics User Groups YouTube Channel](https://www.youtube.com/channel/UCQOHnCs7KZgsuFHVzwboQuA) - Couldn't make an Adobe Analytics user group session?
+* [[!DNL Adobe] [!DNL Analytics] User Groups YouTube Channel](https://www.youtube.com/channel/UCQOHnCs7KZgsuFHVzwboQuA) - Couldn't make an [!DNL Adobe] [!DNL Analytics] user group session?
 Rewatch previous user group sessions across the globe to learn more about how your peers are using the tool.
-* [Measure Chat Slack channel](https://www.measure.chat/) - Connect with Adobe Analytics users across the world and share industry learnings, ask questions of your peers, and join measurement focused interest groups.
+* [Measure Chat Slack channel](https://www.measure.chat/) - Connect with [!DNL Adobe] [!DNL Analytics] users across the world and share industry learnings, ask questions of your peers, and join measurement focused interest groups.
 * and more!

 ## Author